MicrosoftDocs/microsoft-365-community/docs/basics/information-architecture-managed-metadata-vs-lookup-column.md

 * Beware that deleting items from the source list will "mess up" the destination list, remember to use "Enforce relationship behavior, restrict deleting" when creating the column.

-## How does Managed Metadata columns works?:
+## How does Managed Metadata columns works?

 Managed Metadata columns depends on SharePoint Taxonomy service and because it's a globally available feature you need to have delegated ownership to at least a termset in order to be able to manage it.